Tommy Pham Player Props: Diamondbacks vs. Padres

 Tommy Pham At The Plate

-- In 32.1% of his games this year, Pham has had at least one RBI.
-He's picked up more than one in 7.4% and driven in three or more of his team's runs in three contests.
+- In 32.9% of his games this season, Pham has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in four contests.

-- In 25.9% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (8.6%).
+- He has scored in 22 games this year (26.8%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.